Bizagi supports integration with an Identity provider featuring federation services.

 •While using Federated authentication, passwords are not stored in Bizagi and the system architecture relies on HTTPS secure protocols to send assertions.

-Certificates for this use are known as SSL Server certificates (from this point on this is how we will address them).
+Certificates for this use, are referred to, as SSL server certificates (and from this point on as such they will be mentioned).

 Valid certificates (i.e for your production environment) need to correspond to server certificates as issued/recognized by a valid Certificate Authority (CA).

-•You may use the same pair of SSL Server certificates to sign off assertions.
+•You would use the same server certificates employed for an SSL/TLS protocol, to sign off assertions.

 Federated authentication works in detail, as explained below: